The dark web. The name raises all kinds of questions. What is the dark web, really? Where is it? Can anyone use it?

 The “dark” in the dark web stands for anonymity.
 And with anonymity, all kinds of activity follow.
 Good and bad.

 From a security standpoint, the dark web is a haven for all manner of cybercriminals.
 Understanding how they use the dark web can help you protect yourself from their activities.
-You have tools for prevention, and you have resources available if your information ends up there or leads to identity theft.
+You have tools for prevention, and you have resources available if your info ends up there or leads to identity theft.

 By putting a face on the dark web, you put a face on cybercrime and can help reduce the risk of it happening to you.